wmorgan/dcos-docs/1.8/usage/jobs/getting-started.md

 * **Memory**
 * **Disk space**
 * **Command** - The command your job will execute.
 Leave this blank if you will use a Docker image.
-* **Schedule** - Specify the schedule in chron format, as well as the time zone and starting deadline.
+* **Schedule** - Specify the schedule in cron format, as well as the time zone and starting deadline.
+Use [this crontab generator](http://crontab.guru) for help.
 * **Docker Container** - Fill in this field if you will use a Docker image to specify the action of your job.
 * **Labels**